-So you just found out your pregnant.
+So you just found out you’re pregnant.
 Congratulations!
 You may be feeling super excited, maybe even a bit scared or overwhelmed by all things you are just now realizing you don’t know about pregnancy and babies.
 It is time to get educated!

 As you do a quick search online or browse the shelves at your local bookstore, you come to realize that there are a ton of books out there and it is hard to know which one to choose.
 There is so much information out to sort through; you may not know where to begin.
 So we have done all of the work for you by gathering recommendations from other fellow moms!